-On 5 November 2008 Queen Elizabeth visited LSE to open the New Academic Building on Lincoln’s Inn Fields.
+On 5 November 2008 Queen Elizabeth visited LSE to open the Cheng Kin Ku Building on Lincoln’s Inn Fields.
 It was the first visit to LSE by a reigning monarch since her grandfather, George V, laid the foundation stone of the Old Building.
-LSE Archivist, Sue Donnelly, looks at the history of the New Academic Building.
+LSE Archivist, Sue Donnelly, looks at the history of the Cheng Kin Ku Building, formerly known as the New Academic Building.

 In the eighteenth century the corner of Lincoln’s Inn Fields where Sardinia Street runs to the Kingsway was the site of the Sardinian embassy.
 After the departure of the embassy its chapel became the place of worship for local Catholics and in the nineteenth century it was place of densely populated tenement buildings.
 On Charles Booth’s colour coded poverty maps the chapel is surrounded by dark blue indicating an area of chronic want.

 During the construction of the Kingsway these tenement buildings were swept away and replaced by the grand office blocks we see today.
-The New Academic Building (NAB) was built between 1912-1915 to house the Office of the Public Trustee and Lunacy Commissioner, the government service charged with overseeing the estates of those who were too young or incapable to do so and without family to support them.
+The Cheng Kin Ku Building, formerly known as the New Academic Building, was built between 1912 and 1915 to house the Office of the Public Trustee and Lunacy Commissioner, the government service charged with overseeing the estates of those who were too young or incapable to do so and without family to support them.

 The building was further enhanced by two works of art.
 Elenchus/Aporia by Joy Gerrard hangs in the Atrium, visual reference to the Socratic methods of debate.
 Outside Richard Wilson’s Square the Block provides an alternative view of the building.